 Is it normal for my grill to produce little to no smoke?

-Burning pellets at higher temperature settings produces less smoke.
+Burning pellets at higher temperature settings produce less smoke.
 If you want more smoke, allow the pellets to smolder at a lower temperature.

 What temps are considered high smoke?